QMGeo: Differentially Private Federated Learning via Stochastic Quantization with Mixed Truncated Geometric Distribution: Numerical Results

 We set batch size to $64$ to achieve a sub-sampling rate of $\kappa = 0.005333$, learning rate $\eta$ to $0.04$ and apply a clipping threshold of $0.05$ to each element in the gradient vector.

 We use (\ref{eq:RDP-multiD}) to calculate the $\epsilon(\alpha)$ per round achieved by the $Q_\text{QMGeo}(\cdot)$ method.
 Fig \ref{fig:B64_r8} demonstrates the accuracy comparison between setting $p=0.9$ and $p=0.5$, when the number of quantization levels is fixed at $R=8$.
-The dotted line is a base case in which no quantization is performed.
+The dotted line is a baseline case in which no quantization is performed.
 All curves approach a similar accuracy level, indicating that quantization does not result in performance degradation in terms of accuracy at least in the considered setup.
-In terms of privacy guarantees, using $Q_\text{QMGeo}(\cdot)$ with $p=0.9$ and $R=8$ achieved $\epsilon = 2.626$ per round, with $p=0.5$ and $R=8$ achieved $\epsilon = 0.784$ per round.
+In terms of privacy guarantees, using $Q_\text{QMGeo}(\cdot)$ with $p=0.9$ and $R=8$ achieves $\epsilon = 1.807$ per round, and $Q_\text{QMGeo}(\cdot)$ with $p=0.5$ and $R=8$ achieves $\epsilon = 0.564$ per round.